bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 Builders poll `mev_getBidBlockPermission` to determine whether the BidBlock path is currently open for them on a given validator, and fall back to legacy `mev_sendBid` when it is not.

 The RPC does not surface permission denial through a JSON-RPC error; state is carried in the `allowed` field of the result.
 When `allowed` is false, `reason` identifies why.
-Current values are the same strings the validator records:
+Current values:

-- `InsertChain err: <detail>` — the last sealed BidBlock from this builder failed validator-side `InsertChain` (e.g. invalid state root, mismatched receipt hash, KZG proof failure).
+- `insertchain_failed` — the last sealed BidBlock from this builder failed validator-side `InsertChain` (e.g. invalid state root, mismatched receipt hash, KZG proof failure).
-- `BidBlock average gas price too low, avg:<avg>, min:<min>` — the sealed BidBlock imported successfully, but its average gas price (excluding system transactions) was below the validator's configured minimum.
+- `gasprice_too_low` — the sealed BidBlock imported successfully, but its average gas price (excluding system transactions) was below the validator's configured minimum.
 - `manual` — admin revoke via `admin_setBidBlockPermission`.

 `mev_getBidBlockPermission` response: